NYPD releases bodycam video of police shooting at Brooklyn subway station

 His next court appearance is set for November 20.

-Despite the indictment against Mickles on Friday, there has been an outcry and growing criticism of the NYPD's handling of the shooting, which left both Mickles and a bystander in critical condition, and injured an officer and one other bystander.
+Ahead of the release of the bodycam video, there had been an outcry and growing criticism of the NYPD's handling of the shooting, which left both Mickles and a bystander in critical condition, and injured an officer and one other bystander.

-The family of the bystander, 49-year-old Gregory Delpeche, who was shot in the head by police gunfire calls the action of cops reckless and they're demanding to see the bodycam video.
+The family of the bystander, 49-year-old Gregory Delpeche, who was shot in the head by police gunfire calls the action of cops reckless.

 Top NYPD brass have fended off criticism of the officers' actions, calling it a "fast-moving, fast-paced, and a stressful situation."